 This seminar-style course requires students to prepare for, participate in, and lead seminar discussions.
 They will also complete and present a book review, write a short self-reflective narrative, and write a final project.
 Required reading includes Walter Johnson’s River of Dark Dreams: Slavery and Empire in the Cotton Kingdom; W.E.B.
 DuBois’s Black Reconstruction in America: 1860-1880; Henry Louis Gates Jr.’s The Black Church; Kathryn Tanner’s Christianity and the New Spirit of Capitalism; and Luke Timothy Johnson’s Sharing Possessions: What Faith Demands, 2nd ed.

 About the Instructor

-Dr. Scott Hagley is associate professor of missiology and joined the Pittsburgh Seminary faculty in 2015.
+Dr. Scott Hagley is professor of missiology and joined the Pittsburgh Seminary faculty in 2015.
 He received a B.A. in youth ministry and communication from Bethel University, an M.Div. from Regent College, and a Ph.D. (with distinction) in congregational mission and leadership from Luther Seminary.
 He has served as director of education at Forge Canada in Surrey, British Columbia, where he worked to develop curriculum for the formation of missional leaders in hubs across Canada.
 He also served as teaching pastor at Southside Community Church, a multi-site church in the Vancouver metro area organized around neighborhood-based missional communities.
 Dr. Hagley has taught courses at Augsburg College, Rochester College, Bethel University, and Luther Seminary, and previously he was a consultant and researcher with Church Innovations Institute.
 He has lectured at denominational meetings and retreats on topics such as missional communities, faith, and spiritual formation.
 His publications include the book Eat What is Set Before You: A Missiology of the Congregation in Context.